canonical/charmed-openstack-upgrader/docs/reference/known-issues.rst

 Known issues
 ============

-There are known upgrade bugs of the OpenStack that may help you troubleshoot an unsuccessful upgrade run:
+Potential known upgrade bugs and non-standard procedures are listed in the OpenStack Charm Guide:

 - `Issues, charm procedures, and OpenStack upgrade notes`_